Key Highlights

 Understanding the true cost of an eCommerce platform is crucial for your budget.
 Pricing models vary widely, so it's important to look beyond the advertised monthly fees.
 Consider all potential costs to determine the long-term value of each option.

-How do the top platforms compare?
 Most SaaS platforms operate on a subscription basis, with tiered plans that offer more features as you pay more.
-In addition to the subscription, be aware of transaction fees, which some platforms charge if you don’t use their native payment processor.
+In addition to the subscription, be aware of transaction fees.
 Open-source solutions might seem free, but they come with costs for hosting, security, and development.

-When comparing pricing, evaluate the total cost of ownership.
-Consider these key factors:
+When comparing pricing, evaluate the total cost of ownership:

 Monthly fees: The base subscription cost for your chosen business plan.